ParasKanchan/ChatBox/README.md

-It is a sample backend application which is based on creation , updationn and deletion of chats.
+It is a sample backend application which is based on creation , updation and deletion of chats.